Six reasons why the Modi government is squarely responsible for India’s worst migrant crisis

 The process is punishing: a migrant worker must first register with their home states by filling an online form, secure a medical certificate to show they are fit to travel, then report to the local police station to get a travel pass to reach the railway station.

-Many workers are simply unable to do this – they lack access to information, they do not have smartphones.
+The websites are complex and often don’t work.
+Many workers lack vital information, do not have smartphones.
 They are simply walking to railway stations, where the authorities have not even bothered to set up a help desk for them.

 Even those who are able to register with their home states have no way of tracking their applications – no way to know when they might get a berth on a train to travel home.